peter88213/yw2nw/docs/usage.md

 # If there are multiple tags assigned, put each one on its own line.

 [OPTIONS]
-double_linebreaks = No
+double_linebreaks = Yes

-# "Yes" -- In novelWriter, paragraphs are separated by a double line break,
+# "Yes" -- In novelWriter, paragraphs are separated by double line breaks,
-#          as intended by novelWriter's author.
+#          as is supported by novelWriter's document export.
-# "No"  -- In novelWriter, paragraphs are separated by a simple line break.
+# "No"  -- In novelWriter, paragraphs are separated by single line breaks,
+#          as is common in prose texts.
-# Note: This is overridden by the "-d" command line parameter.
+# Note: "No" is overridden by the "-d" command line parameter.

 ```

 ## Markdown reference